Temzasse/react-modal-sheet/README.md

 If you are using snap points and want to make sure that the content is scrollable at all snap points you can use the `autoPadding` prop on the `Sheet.Scroller` component.

 This will automatically apply padding to the bottom of the scroller based on the dragged distance to ensure that content can be scrolled to the bottom at any snap point.

+> [!IMPORTANT]
+> You shouldn't have any extra content below the `Sheet.Scroller` component when using `autoPadding` as it expects the whole sheet content to be scrollable.

 ```tsx
 import { Sheet } from 'react-modal-sheet';